At Guildford Heights Dental Centre, we offer sedation services for patients who feel anxious about their next dental appointment.

 If you get anxious about visiting the dentist, you're not alone.
 Often, even those who visit the dentist on a regular basis still feel anxious about it.

-Fear is one of the biggest reason people avoid dentists.
+Fear is one of the biggest reasons people avoid dentists.
 But it doesn't have to be!

 Sedation helps patients relax while undergoing dental procedures.
 That means that you're more likely to get dental care when you need it – and better oral health as a result!